hoangduytran/blender-manual/manual/addons/add_curve/ivy_gen.rst

 #.
 Select the object you want to grow ivy on.
 #.
 Enter Edit Mode and select a vertex that you want the ivy to spawn from.
 #.
 Snap the cursor to the selected vertex.
 #.
-Enter Object Mode and with the object selected:
+Enter Object Mode and with the object selected go to:
-   :menuselection:`Sidebar --> Create --> Ivy Generator panel` adjust settings and choose *Add New Ivy*.
+   :menuselection:`Sidebar --> Create --> Ivy Generator`, adjust settings, and choose *Add New Ivy*.

-The *Add Default Ivy* operator will use the default parameters during creation.
    This will generate your initial Ivy Curve and Leaves.
-From here you can access the *Ivy* menu in the Sidebar.
-I suggest to make small changes and then press *Update Ivy* in the 3D Viewport operator.
+#.
+Use the *Update Ivy* in the :ref:`bpy.ops.screen.redo_last` panel
+   after making small changes to parameters to adjust the ivy to the desired look.

 .. reference::